 Alternatives to family income benefit

-A family income benefit policy is similar to a decreasing term life insurance policy in that the total you'll receive decreases as the years go past.
+Family income benefit insurance is similar to a decreasing term life insurance policy in that the total you'll receive decreases as the years go past.
 This isn't the policy you want to choose if you want to ensure the highest level of coverage.

-Like other term life insurance products, these policies also expire.
+Like other term life insurance products, family income benefit also expires.
 If you want to ensure your family receives a payout no matter when you die, possibly to cover funeral expenses or if you have lifetime caring obligations, you might want to explore a whole of life policy, also known as assurance.
 These policies will deliver a fixed payment no matter when you die - next year after paying just a few months of premiums or after decades of diligent payments.

 Family income benefit might not be suitable if the primary expense your surviving dependents would face would be payments on a large debt, including a mortgage.
 While a family income benefit could allow your family to continue making mortgage payments, it would be cheaper in the long run for them to receive a lump sum with which to pay off any outstanding balance in the loan, rather than accruing years of interest on it.